SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 # **Dataset explanation**
 Here are described the different items present in the [dataset BA1B](https://github.com/SerpRateAI/core-photo-analysis/blob/ac5f9570f762d1f674059cee57904d1cbdb46138/Dataset_BA1B.xlsx): what they represent, where they come from, or some general information.
 This dataset will be helpful to create a predictive model.
+A lot of the data come from the [public data of the Oman project](https://data.icdp-online.org/sites/oman/internal/2367Fc0/5057_OMAN_5_B_SECTION_UNITS.TXT).

 ## **Core**
 The drilling bore is split in 142 cores, from the highest to the lowest in depth.
 Each core is approximately 3 meters deeper than the previous one.
 Given by the drilling team.